dseguy/changedBehavior/behavior/octalNonConvertible.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored in /codes/octalNonConvertible.php on line 3
+   PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored

-   Deprecated: Invalid characters passed for attempted conversion, these have been ignored in /codes/octalNonConvertible.php on line 3
+   Deprecated: Invalid characters passed for attempted conversion, these have been ignored 14489
-   14489